Unity vs Unreal Engine for XR Development: Which One Is Better?

 If your application is heavily focused on presentation and graphics, for example a desktop game with AAA-assets or visual presentation for business, then, possibly, Unreal Engine 4 with its Blueprints system and great visual effects out of the box is a way to go.

-On the other hand, if you’re working on a complex business solution that requires a lot of customization, iterative development, prototyping, and optimization, then learning Unity3D environment may be a better option.
+On the other hand, if you’re working on a complex business solution that requires a lot of customization, iterative development, prototyping, and optimization, then learning Unity3D environment may be a great option.

 Carefully study both platforms, understand what works better for you, and remember that you can try both platforms for free.